-Following receipt of the nomination form, the individual or team will be contacted to confirm their willingness to progress to the next stage.
-At this point, the following supporting statements will be requested:
+When you submit your nomination form, we will contact the individual or team to confirm their willingness to progress to the next stage.
+At this point, we will ask for:

-nominees should provide a statement of not more than 500 words giving evidence of how they meet the criteria set out below.
+- nominees to provide a statement of 800 words maximum giving evidence of how they meet each of the eight criteria

-the Head of Department/School will be asked to write a letter of support
+- the nominee’s Head of Department or School to write a letter of support of 300 words maximum

-Nominations and supporting statements will be considered by a panel chaired by the Pro-Vice-Chancellor (International & Doctoral) in April.
-Pannelists will include the Deans of the Faculties and School.
-The Chair will report the panel’s conclusions to the University Research Students Committee and Senate.
+Nominations and supporting statements will be considered by a panel chaired by the Pro-Vice-Chancellor (International & Doctoral) in March.
+Panellists will include the Deans of the Faculties and School.
+The Chair will report the panel’s conclusions to the University Doctoral Studies Committee and Senate.

 This prize recognises exceptional performance and conduct in doctoral supervision.

 The University expects that an excellent supervisor or supervisory team would be able to demonstrate:

 - sustained activity, interest in, and enthusiasm for supervising and supporting research students

 - the ability to recruit and select good candidates and establish effective working relationships with them and, where appropriate, with co-supervisors